 Another great option on what to do if you don’t get into drama school is to meet people.
 I mean this in two senses.

-• Firstly, as an actor, it’s important to understand people, in all the many different shades they can come in.
+- Firstly, as an actor, it’s important to understand people, in all the many different shades they can come in.
 This can also help you understand where you fit in and what sort of roles you play in your life, which can help inform your acting work.
 So, get yourself to meet-ups, hobby groups, group dog walks, games nights – anything you can think of.
 Just get out there and meet people.
 Chances are you’ll make some great new friends too.
+This type of networking can open up new career opportunities.

-• Taking time out from drama school is also a great opportunity to meet people in the industry.
+- Taking time out from drama school is also a great opportunity to meet people in the industry.
 Head to film festivals and fringe theatres and talk to people.
 Attend workshops at theatres and with casting directors.
 Familiar faces will make you feel much more at home in the industry and will help you further down the road too.
+This is another form of networking that can be beneficial for your acting career.

 Lean Into Your Adventurous Side